 During his time the pavilion was built on the sports grounds at Stourton Road and from his prospectus a new concept of ‘optional extras’ were included.
 The termly fees were 6 to 10 guineas; if all the ‘extras’ were included the fees doubled.
 The number of boys remained at 50.

-For the first fifty years the school crest was a white on black GR monogram.
-In 1939 a more elaborate crest was designed to represent the name and location of the school.
+Originally, the school crest was a white on black GR monogram.
+A more elaborate crest was designed to represent the name and location of the school.
 The wavy lines in a circle represent water of a ‘Ghyll’.
 Royd means ‘a clearing’ hence the solitary tree which also represents the tree of knowledge; the swastika is now symbolic of Ilkley and is taken from the Swastika Stone, a stone adorned with the design, located near to the old school site on the Woodhouse Crag on the northern edge of Ilkley Moor .
 The design is unique in the British Isles.
 However, its close similarity to Camunian rose designs in Italy have led some to theorise that the two are connected; the ‘White Rose’ of Yorkshire and foundation date complete the crest.
 Shown above is the schools special 125-year Anniversary Crest.

 In 1929 Ghyll Royd School was sold to Messrs A W T Hammerton and G R Frost.
 Mr Hammerton retired after four years leaving Mr Geoffrey Ryan Frost in sole charge.
 A Cambridge man skilled in languages and Mathematics, Mr Frost also brought with him Mr Rankin a classical scholar from Cambridge.
 All three had worked together at a large preparatory school in Sussex prior to coming to Ilkley.
 During his time Mr Frost built a swimming pool, introduced amateur dramatics and was the founder of an Old Boys’ Association.
 Mr Frost was quite a business man and found ingenious ways of funding the school through sponsorship of cups and trophies and chairs with name plaques, some of which are still at the school today.